SackNewTon/phishkiller/README.md

 ## Phishkiller usage

-- Copy the The "webphishkiller.py" Or The It Here <a href="https://raw.githubusercontent.com/SackNewTon/phishkiller/main/webphishkiller" download>Download webphishkiller.txt</a>
+- Copy the The "webphishkiller.py" Or The It Here and click the "Download raw file" <a href="https://github.com/SackNewTon/phishkiller/blob/main/webphishkiller" download>Download Here</a>

 Make A Json file  called